pjotrp/bioruby-table/README.md

 and bio-table is pretty fast.
 To convert a 3Mb file of 18670 rows takes 0.87 second with Ruby 1.9.
 Adding a filter makes it parse at 0.95 second on my 3.2 GHz desktop (with preloaded disk cache).

-Note: this software is under active development, though what is documented here should just work.

 ## Installation